Vampelium/Vamp-Hanime-Scraper/README.md

 ## ❓ What Was Vamp-Anime-Scraper?

-Vamp-Hanime-Scraper was a tool designed for scraping content from various anime streaming websites.
+Vamp-Anime-Scraper was a tool designed for scraping content from various anime streaming websites.
 Its purpose was to bypass restrictions and automate the downloading of anime episodes for offline use.

 ---